 One of the most in-demand areas of advanced nursing practice, family psychiatric/mental health nursing is an ever-growing field that involves providing a full spectrum of care to individuals in clinics, hospitals, nursing homes, rehabilitation centers and correctional settings.
-The Psychiatric/Mental Health Nurse Practitioner track at the University of Mississippi School of Nursing will prepare you to assess, diagnose and treat individuals across the lifespan or families with mental health problems and disorders or the potential for such disorders.
+The Family Psychiatric/Mental Health Nurse Practitioner track at the University of Mississippi School of Nursing will prepare you to assess, diagnose and treat individuals across the lifespan or families with mental health problems and disorders or the potential for such disorders.

-The Psychiatric/Mental Health Nurse Practitioner track's curriculum helps you develop skills for comprehensive physical and mental health assessment, diagnosis and psychotherapeutic and pharmacological interventions.
+The Family Psychiatric/Mental Health Nurse Practitioner track's curriculum helps you develop skills for comprehensive physical and mental health assessment, diagnosis and psychotherapeutic and pharmacological interventions.
 The plan of study integrates assessment, pharmacological treatment and therapy for patients across the lifespan and includes the study and application of diagnostic and treatment modalities, theories and approaches to practice.
 Students learn skills to work collaboratively with other health-care professionals to provide mental health-care services in a variety of settings.
 Graduates are eligible to take the ANCC national certification exam and obtain a state advanced practiced license as a nurse practitioner.

-The Psychiatric/Mental Health Nurse Practitioner courses are online; however, some may require intensives that meet on campus two times per semester.
+The Family Psychiatric/Mental Health Nurse Practitioner courses are online; however, some may require intensives that meet on campus two times per semester.
 Nurse practitioner clinical experiences must be accomplished in Mississippi, due to regulations of state boards of nursing and education.
 National standards for nurse practitioner education also influence the decision regarding out-of-state clinical experiences.

-For additional general information regarding the Psychiatric/Mental Health Nurse Practitioner track, you may email email@example.com or call (601) 815-0124.
+For additional general information regarding the Family Psychiatric/Mental Health Nurse Practitioner track, you may email email@example.com or call (601) 815-0124.

-For more specific information please contact the individual track director listed on this graduate contacts page.
+For more specific information please contact the individual track director listed on the graduate contacts webpage.